raisa-d/BlackoutPoetryStudio/README.md

 - **Text Merging:** Combine lines or stanzas from different poems to create unique compositions.

 ## Development Stage
 - I am currently in the first phase of development and have begun basic styling (it is not responsive yet).
-At the moment, the functionality includes the ability to generate a random poem.
+- Current functionality includes: the ability to generate a random poem, the ability to select which words you want to be in your poem, and the ability to reset the poem so no words are selected anymore.

+## Next Steps to Implement
+- Blackout functionality
+- Save progress in local storage so it doesn't delete user progress if they refresh it
+- Search functionality to get poem by searching the database by keyword, author, etc.
+- Ability to work with custom text
+- Ability to save and share your poem

 ## APIS I am considering using
 - [poetryDB API](https://poetrydb.org/index.html)